tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 *IT* by Stephen King was published in 1986 and has made a lasting cultural impression.
 The novel inspired a mini-series, two movies, and ruined clowns for generations of children. <span hbomb="Ha, good one.">And adults frankly</span>.
 Pennywise transforms into things that will scare people the most and Stephen King used the 1950s setting to pay tribute to classic movie monsters.

 Since its release, the novel has inspired fans to discuss its themes, allegories, and underlying subtext.
 A common discussion is the interpretation that Richie Tozier and Eddie Kasprak had strong repressed gay feelings for one another.
-The most recent adaptation, *It: Chapter 2* directed by Andy Musgetty, dedicates an entire subplot to the romance between Richie and Eddie.
+The most recent adaptation, *It Chapter Two* directed by Andy Musgetty, dedicates an entire subplot to the romance between Richie and Eddie.
 There have been protests that the character's change in sexuality comes out of nowhere, but that's not so quite cut and dry.

 </james>
 <from></from>